Alireza-Ganjkarimi/rehabilitation-robotic-for-arm/control_algorithm.md

 •	Movement Initiation: If $\vert{}v_t\vert{} > \tau_{intent}$, the system logs motion intent toward the target.

 •	Movement Cancellation: If the user suddenly exerts an opposing force exceeding $\tau_{cancel}$ during motion, the system detects the stop or change of intent and resets the state to 0.

+**Hand vs. Arm Joint Differences:** Due to their significantly higher mass and inertia compared to the fingers, the elbow and wrist joints require greater effort to overcome static friction.
+Consequently, in this algorithm, the intent detection threshold for the elbow is set $0.05$ higher, and for the wrist $0.03$ higher than the fingers to prevent unwanted robot activation caused by natural hand tremulousness or involuntary motion.

+# 3. Phase 2: Dynamic Trajectory Generation
+Unlike classical controllers that drive the arm directly to a pre-defined fixed target, this system utilizes the "Virtual Carrot" concept (a dynamic target).
+Once the user's motion intent is confirmed (e.g., flexion movement), the system generates a virtual target that moves slightly ahead of the user's current position at a fixed offset (Max Lead).
+The target step increment per time cycle is calculated as follows:

+$$Step_{target} = 0.5 \times \Delta t$$

+Then, the dynamic target position ($Target_{dynamic}$) is updated considering the user's current position ($x_t$) and the maximum allowable offset ($Lead_{max} = 0.4$):

+$$Target_{t} = \min(1.0, \min(x_t + Step_{target}, x_t + Lead_{max}))$$

+This strategy allows the robot to pull the user forward without propelling them unsafely to the end of their range of motion.
+If the user stops, the virtual target also halts and smoothly recedes back to the user's position.

+# 4. Phase 3: Effort Evaluation and Alpha Parameter Tuning
+This module constitutes the core logic of the AAN algorithm.
+The variable alpha ($\alpha$) determines the degree of user independence:

+•	$\alpha = 1.0$: The user is fully independent, and the robot applies no assistance force.

+•	$\alpha = 0.0$: The user is completely unable to move, and the robot performs 100% of the movement.

+The system continuously monitors whether the user is tracking toward the virtual target ($Dist = Target - x_t$).
+If the user stays on trajectory, their effective velocity is evaluated against the effort threshold:

+•	Struggling User: If the user's effective velocity drops below the effort threshold, muscle weakness at that specific angle is indicated.
+In this case, alpha decays at a set rate ($Decay$) so the robot can intervene:

+$$\alpha_{t} = \alpha_{t-1} - (\lambda_{decay} \times \Delta t)$$

+•	Succeeding User: If the user executes the movement at an adequate speed or is in an idle state, alpha increases at a recovery rate ($Recovery$), prompting the robot to disengage quickly and yield control back to the user:

+$$\alpha_{t} = \alpha_{t-1} + (\lambda_{recovery} \times \Delta t)$$

+The final value of $\alpha$ is continuously clamped between 0.0 and 1.0.